-The Company's financial instruments consist of cash, receivable and accounts payable.
+The Company's financial instruments consist of cash and cash equivalents, accounts receivable, marketable securities, deposits, investment in associate, accounts payable and lease liabilities.
 It is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from these financial instruments.
 The fair value of these financial instruments approximates their carrying values.